 Welcome

-I will be in Mathematical Congress of America 2025 in Miami, FL July 21-July 25.
+I will be at SL Math PROOF 2026, 6 - 18 July.
 If you would like to connect with me there please email me sbandyo5@utm.edu

 I am an assistant professor of mathematics at the University of Tennessee at Martin.
 I completed my PhD in computational mathematics at the University of North Carolina Greensboro in 2023 under the supervision of Dr. Maya Chhetri.
 Prior to this, I earned a BSc in Mathematics and Computer Science from the Chennai Mathematical Institute in India.
 With a passion for teaching and research, I am dedicated to advancing the field of mathematics and inspiring the next generation of mathematicians.